 STANDARD ORANGE, OSCEOLA AND SEMINOLE COUNTIES Advance Reservations for all sponsors (except TD) are Reservations taken up to 7-day in advance.
 Trip requests Requirements under the TD program are taken one day prior to service.
-Advance When calling to schedule appointments, ADA Reservations Limit customers should call as far in advance as you can, (we have up to a 7-day advance
+Advance When calling to schedule appointments, ADA Reservations Limit can, (we have up to a 7-day advance